Aug 19, 2020 Britney Blomquist

 For example:

 Does the event use a specific hashtag? (e.g. the IAP2 North American Conference is using the hashtag #IAP2NAC).
-Try following the conference-specific hashtag and follow people using it in their posts.
+Try following the conference-specific hashtag and people who use it in their posts.
 Make sure any of your social media posts include the event hashtag, too, so that other attendees can find you!

 We encourage you to use the conference-specific hashtag throughout the event, as well.
 For example, if you're attending a session, and you like something the presenter said, tweet the quote and tag the speaker or their company along with the conference hashtag—you might be surprised at the engagement that you can create this way (just make sure you're giving credit to the speaker for their quote!).

-Pro tip: when you're pre-selecting your sessions, see if you can follow the keynote speakers, presenters or panelists in advance for easy tagging during the actual conference.
+Pro tip: when you're pre-selecting your sessions, see if you can follow the keynote speakers, presenters or panellists in advance for easy tagging during the actual conference.

-If you’re unsure where to start, consider sharing a post confirming that you’ll be attending the virtual conference and a short overview of what you’re most looking forward to.
-Use the conference hashtag and tag the organization hosting the event—it’s a great way to start a conversation!
+If you're unsure where to start, consider sharing a post confirming your attendance at the virtual conference and a short overview of what you're most looking forward to.
+Use the conference hashtag and tag the event's host—it's a great way to start a conversation!

 Scheduled Networking: